 Conservation efforts have helped to improve the number of nesting pairs and the range in which sightings of piping plovers have been confirmed.
-Some beaches have been permanently set aside just for the plovers and are off limits to humans at all.
+Some beaches have been permanently set aside just for the plovers and are off-limits to humans.

 The leaves have spines near the base and at the tips of the lobes.
 Real estate development in these areas is causing the destruction of these plants and their natural environments.